dennisbakhuis/voorvoet_website/voorvoet_website/data/blog_content/003_zonder_voetklachten_het_nieuwe_jaar_in.en.md

 ---
 title: "Into the new year without foot complaints!"
 slug: "zonder-voetklachten"
 summary: "The fresh start of the new year often brings the urge to make positive changes, and for many this means setting good resolutions.
 Perhaps sports, more exercise or simply enjoying a relaxing walk are high on your list.
-And it's so much better if that's possible without"  # TODO: missing text
+And it's so much better if that's possible without foot complaints!"
 author: "Kim Bakhuis"
 date: "2024-01-08"
+date_modified: "2024-01-08"
 thumbnail: "thumbnail.jpg"
 thumbnail_alt: "A good shoe helps keep feet healthy."
+tags: ["foot complaints", "walking", "sports", "new year resolutions", "prevention"]
+category: "Health and prevention"
 ---
 The fresh start of the new year often brings the urge to make positive changes, and for many this means setting good resolutions.
 Perhaps sports, more exercise or simply enjoying a relaxing walk are high on your list.
 And it's so much better if that's possible without foot complaints!